 In recent years Lenovo has sailed past its competitors to become the number one manufacturer of PCs in the world.
 It’s good to see then that Chrome OS still gets some love from the Chinese giants, with the new N series.
 This model, the N20p, sits at the top of the range thanks to its multi-touch screen and flexible hinge.
-See also: Which laptop to buy: 2014 laptop buying advice, and the best laptops of 2014.
+See also: Which laptop to buy.

 Lenovo first introduced the idea of a laptop that could convert into a tablet style device, when it released the Yoga series a couple of years ago.
 Now this technology has found its way onto a Chromebook for the first time.

 The idea is simple.
 Inside the chunky hinge is a mechanism that allows the screen to fold back three hundred degrees, essentially turning it into a freestanding display (held in place by the upside down keyboard laid out behind).
 The keyboard is also disabled when in this mode, to avoid any random keypresses.
 In theory this is a cool way to make a laptop more tablet-like, and is presumably intended for when you want to watch videos or use the device in presentations.

 A few flies find their way into the ointment though, due to the simple fact that a) the normal laptop setting also allows the screen to sit up unaided; and more tellingly b) you’re suddenly reduced to onscreen controls for volume, which on the YouTube app equates to some kind of sadistic torture.
 The screen itself is bright and reasonably colourful.
 We’ve noticed that touchscreen models seem to have a bit more life in them than their rather dulled counterparts, although the 1366x768 resolution remains a constant across the Chromebook range.